sdsc-hpc-training/webinars/basic_skills/README.md

-# SDSC Training
+# SDSC HPC Training

-Basic Training Materials
+Basic HPC training materials to help you develop your HPC skills